Cheeun/CADyQ/README.md

-# CADyQ : Contents-Aware Dynamic Quantization for Image Super Resolution
+# CADyQ : Content-Aware Dynamic Quantization for Image Super Resolution

 This respository is the official implementation of our ECCV2022 paper.
 <!-- [paper](). -->